 Saturday – Travel from Casablanca to NYC

-After spending 7 days in Morocco, our airport pickup came for us Saturday morning.
+After spending a week in Morocco, our airport pickup came for us Saturday morning.
 If you’re a new traveler and planning a trip to Morocco, I recommend Gate 1’s services.
 A benefit of using Gate 1 tours is we saw highlights of the country, but I will definitely visit Morocco for a longer stay on my own.

 Have you been to Morocco?